ssugar/Blog/_posts/Fabric/2024-06-27-FastAIMLModelInFabric.md

 ## Load and Predict

 Create a new notebook in your workspace.
-Add the following code to your notebook:
+Add the following code to your notebook.

+Install and import required modules and download a single image of a creature - could be a pangolin or an armadillo - it's up to you.

 ```python
 !pip install fastbook